5 of the best SIM-only deals right now

 5. Tesco Mobile - €20 a month

-Last but not least in our list is Tesco Mobile whose €20 a month SIM-only plan comes on a rolling, 30-day contract.
+Last but not least in our list is Tesco Mobile whose €20 a month SIM-only plan comes on a 30-day rolling contract.

 What distinguishes this SIM-only plan from the rest is that you also get 300 international minutes per month to select countries, or five hours - perfect for any expats who want to phone home, whether that be Poland, the UK, or the USA.
+You'll also get 40 Clubcard points every time you pay your bill.

 Tesco Mobile's fair usage policy for data is capped at 100GB per month.
-That being said, the average mobile user generally shouldn't use more than 20 to 25GB per month.
-Unlike most plans, Tesco will actually charge you if you go over your monthly limit: 1 cent per Mb.
+That being said, the average mobile user generally shouldn't use more than 25 to 30GB per month.
+But unlike most plans, Tesco says it will actually charge you if you go over your monthly limit: 1 cent per Mb.

 However, its fair usage policy for calls and texts should be more than enough with 10,000 any network texts and 10,000 any network minutes to landlines and mobiles and while roaming in the EU.